On Flat Polyhedra deriving from Alexandrov's Theorem: Abstract

 \section{Abstract}

 We show that there is a straightforward algorithm to determine if the polyhedron guaranteed to exist by Alexandrov's gluing theorem is a degenerate flat polyhedron, and to reconstruct it from the gluing instructions.
-The algorithm runs in $O(n^3)$ time for polygons of $n$ vertices.
+The algorithm runs in $O(n^3)$ time for polygons whose gluings are specified by $n$ labels.